devq97/Test-Job-Asp.net-/README.md

 The version of VS was 2012 and SQL Server 2012 too.

-The script of Database is in AppData folder.
+The script of Database is DBTEST.sql